devflowinc/blog/apps/frontend/src/content/blog/top_10_collided_cards.md

   - embeddings
 ogImage: /assets/Arguflow_Opengraph.png
 description:
-  See the top 10 cards that have the most collisions
+  See the top 10 cards that have been referenced the most by the case briefs uploaded to Vault

 ---

-These are the top 10 cards that were referenced the most by the debate cases uploaded to Vault.
-These cards represent important topics that were widely discussed in the debate community.
+These are the top 10 cards that were referenced the most by debate cases uploaded to [Arguflow Vault](https::/vault.arguflow.ai/) (all of the OpenCaselist wiki).
 Each of these cards are from different cases and most likely have different cuts, or excerpts, from the original article.

 ## Number 10: